keithbuhler/keithbuhler.github.io/philosophy-portal/syllabus334.md

 2. **Participate.** Participation is your responsibility; I may or may not call on you.
 Challenge yourself!
 3. **Stay focused.** Do not distract yourself with side conversations, texting, Facebook, or doing anything else in class.
 Take a short mental break or bathroom break if you need to, but come back.
 (If you have an important phone call or text, please step outside the class for a moment, then return.)
 4. **No smart phones.** No other electronics, laptops, iPhones, or iPads, iPods, smartphones, etc. Unplug, listen and engage.
-4.  **Laptop/tablet users:** You must request permission, and if approved, sit in the front row.
+4.  **Laptop/tablet users You must request permission, and if approved, sit in the front row.
 5. **Be respectful of others**: Pay attention when a neighbor is talking.
 No teasing.
 Don’t pack up early.
 6.  **Contact me.** Best method is to chat after class.
 I read every email but may not respond to every email.
 You need a response, and I haven’t responded within three (3) business days, email again with the subject “nudge”.
 Please use keith.buhler@uky.edu rather than my Asbury email.
 7.  **Contact**.
 For short, quick questions, use Twitter (keith\_buhler)